-The case was brought by two same sex couples, Kris Perry and Sandy Stier, and Paul Datami and Jeff Zarrillo.
-They were represented in the case by The American Foundation for Equal Rights (AFER) .
+The case was brought by two same sex couples, Kris Perry and Sandy Stier, as well as Paul Datami and Jeff Zarrillo.
+They were represented in the case by the American Foundation for Equal Rights (AFER).

-Margaret M. Russell of Santa Clara University School of Law said the ruling might mean the case is less likely to ultimately reach the Supreme Court.
+Margaret M. Russell of Santa Clara University School of Law said the ruling possibly makes it less likely the case will reach the Supreme Court.

-“The Court said it didn’t need to rule on whether there is a fundamental right to marry of same sex couples , nor did it need to address the question of whether a state could ever outlaw a marriage between same sex couples,” she said.
-“Instead, the court said that same sex couples already had the right to marry before Proposition 8 as well as the protections of the 2003 domestic partner law and therefore could not be denied.”
+"The court said it didn't need to rule on whether there is a fundamental right to marry of same sex couples, nor did they need to address the question of whether a state could ever outlaw a marriage between same-sex couples," she said.
+"Instead, the court said that same-sex couples already had the right to marry before Proposition 8, as well as the protections of the 2003 domestic partner law and therefore could not be denied."

-But American University Washington College of Law professor Stephen I. Vladeck said the Supreme Court would eventually step in to decide an issue of such importance.
+But Stephen I. Vladeck, professor at American University Washington College of Law, said he thought the court would eventually step in to decide an issue of such importance.